inkVerb/VIP/401-shell/Lesson-06.md

 ### IV.
 Arithmetic

-Example of integer values and quotes:
+*Examples of integer values and quotes...*

 *Edit this script*